 Whether you're affected by academic stress, bereavement, depression or something else, you can confidently speak to a non-judgmental Nightline volunteer, trained 'to listen, not lecture.'

 Through your GP

 Arranging an appointment with your GP is often the first step to receiving medical support from a trained professional.
 If something is troubling you, then speak to your GP about it.
 They can:

 Before attending your appointment, it’s worth writing a list of your symptoms or keeping a diary of any changes in your mood.
 This can be referred to when speaking to your GP.
-It's also helpful to ask a friend or family member to come with you, even if they stay in the waiting room.

 Online Helpline Services